FactSelfCheck: Fact-Level Black-Box Hallucination Detection for LLMs: SelfCheckGPT with Enhanced Prompt

 \section{SelfCheckGPT with Enhanced Prompt}

-To ensure a fair comparison between \nobreak{FactSelfCheck} and SelfCheckGPT, we conducted an additional experiment using an enhanced prompt for SelfCheckGPT.
+To ensure a fair comparison between \nobreak{FactSelfCheck} and SelfCheckGPT, during preliminary studies, we conducted an additional experiment using an enhanced prompt for SelfCheckGPT.
 The original SelfCheckGPT prompt is relatively simple, while our FactSelfCheck prompts are more elaborate, directly allowing reasoning and inference of new facts, and providing examples.
 These characteristics could potentially increase the performance of methods.
-We designed an alternative prompt for SelfCheckGPT, presented in Prompt \ref{lst:selfcheckgpt_enhanced_prompt}, that incorporates these features, making it similar to our FactSelfCheck prompts.
+We designed an alternative prompt for SelfCheckGPT, that incorporates these features, making it similar to our FactSelfCheck prompts.

-For sentence-level detection, the enhanced prompt for SelfCheckGPT achieved an AUC-PR score of $93.38$, slightly lower than the original prompt's $93.60$.
+For sentence-level detection on WikiBio, the enhanced prompt for SelfCheckGPT achieved an AUC-PR score of $93.38$, slightly lower than the original prompt's $93.60$.
 This minimal difference indicates that SelfCheckGPT's performance is not significantly affected by prompt design in our experimental setting.
 In fact, the enhanced prompt even lowered the performance rather than increasing it, despite its more sophisticated design.
-For passage-level detection, we observed similar results, with the enhanced prompt achieving Pearson and Spearman correlation scores of $82.36$ and $76.71$, respectively, compared to the original prompt's $83.12$ and $78.65$.

-Due to these findings, we chose to use the original prompt for SelfCheckGPT in our main experiments.
+Due to these findings, we chose to use the original prompt for SelfCheckGPT in our experiments.
 These consistent results confirm that our comparison between methods is fair, as the enhanced prompt did not improve the performance of SelfCheckGPT.